Status: Full-time / Exempt

 Knowledge, Skills, Abilities:

-- A strong customer service orientation and positive, helpful attitude;
+- Strong customer service orientation and attention to detail;